BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer2d.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 121-128

-Finally, we define the parameters of the differential equation using a mocafe ``Parameter`` object, which is created for this purpose.
+Finally, we define the parameters of the differential equation using a Mocafe ``Parameter`` object, which is created for this purpose.

 A Parameters object can be initialized in several ways.
 In the following, we define it from a